Save Bulga Forest!

 What’s Happening?

 Logging was suspended in Bulga State Forest on Biripi country- twice!
 But now currently about 2000 ha of Bulga forest is being planned for logging.
 About 10 times more than they started last time.
-At the moment Forestry are saying they will start operations on May 20.
+At the moment Forestry are saying they will start operations on July1st.

 Please join us so we can permanently Save Bulga State Forest on Biripi country.
 The action by the community here in Bulga Forest over the last year and more has so far forced Forestry Corporation to temporarily delay their plans to destroy the Bulga forest.